lfoppiano/grobid-quantities/doc/guidelines.md

 annotated data should be used for evaluation only.
 To see the different evaluation options, see GROBID documentation on [training and evaluating](training.md).

-> :note: the exact directory where the data is picked up could be also a `final` under `corpus`.
+> :information_source: the exact directory where the data is picked up could be also a `final` under `corpus`.
 Please check the
 > description under each model definition, below.

 In this document, after the general rules, we describe the annotation guidelines for the following models: